arialdomartini/private-ethereum/README.md

 []
 ```

-and so far there's only the block `0`:
+and so far there's only the block `0`, built based on the genesis file provided during the creation:

 ```javascript
 > eth.blockNumber